frederic-perez/AmE-dictionary/data/dictionary.md

 __git__ _n_ _Chiefly British slang_ A fool, a stupid person.
 __Gitmo__ _Guantanamo?_
 __give (someone) a call__ _Give me a call._
+__give (someone) a piece of (one's) mind__ _idiom_ To tell someone how one feels, often while expressing anger or frustration. _I had to give Sarah a piece of my mind after she left my car a mess for the third time this week._
 __give and take__ _Love don't come easy.
 It's a game of give and take._
 __give in__ _phr v_ :two: __1__ To hand in; submit: _She gave in her report._ __2__ To cease opposition; yield. _I'm never giving in._
 __give it up for__ _phr v_ :nine::m: Applaud. _Please, give it up for our next guest!_ _Give it up for my friend Adam!_